 - Evaporator fan motor runs at speed 1 for 3 seconds then runs at speed 2 for 2 seconds. - Hot water pump starts running for 5 seconds and hot water pneumatic valve cycles 3 times.
+[20 seconds delay]

 5 beeps from the back-up alarm indicate to go to the spare wheel compartment behind the reclining bumper.